For High-Stakes & Regulated Operations

 });

-// Before making a payment, ask for authorization
+// Before the agent takes a high-impact action, ask for authorization

 const decision = await permit.authorize({